“Say what you want to say

-For a years there has been a gender gap in writing for theatre.
-We’ve got still a ways to go before we can truly say that being a female writer of theatre is as widely accepted as being a male writer of theatre, but we certainly won’t be doing it from scratch.
+For years there has been a gender gap in writing for theatre.
+We ’ve still got a ways to go before we can truly say that being a female writer of theatre is as widely accepted as being a male writer of theatre, but we certainly won’t be doing it from scratch.

 Women have been at the forefront of writing for theatre for years, even if it hasn’t always been easy.
 From playwrights to composers these fabulous ladies changed Broadway forever.

 I decided to write about just three of them today.
 These women inspire me incredibly and remind me time and time again that definition of one’s self is quite possibly the most powerful tool anyone can wield.